RaphaelHoudouin/credit-risk-prediction/README.md

-# Loan Default Risk Prediction
+#  Loan and Credit Risk Prediction

 ## Table of Contents
 - [About The Project](#about-the-project)